Rise of India’s app economy: millions of jobs created since 2016

 Strong growth, more jobs

-As of August 2019, India had 1.67 million app economy jobs, over a 39 percent gain since May 2016 (when the first such estimate was drawn), according to the is a global public policy think tank, which recently tabled a report on the app economy at an IAMAI forum.)
+As of August 2019, India had 1.67 million app economy jobs, over a 39 percent gain since May 2016 (when the first such estimate was drawn), according to the PPI (a global public policy think tank, which recently tabled a report on the app economy at an IAMAI forum).

 To put it in perspective, the US and the EU — both mature internet markets — had 2.25 million and 2.1 million app economy jobs respectively until July 2019.